Introduction to TLS and SSL¶

 Components, services, and applications within the OpenStack ecosystem or dependencies of OpenStack are implemented or can be configured to use TLS libraries.
 The TLS and HTTP services within OpenStack are typically implemented using OpenSSL which has a module that has been validated for FIPS 140-2.
 However, keep in mind that each application or service can still introduce weaknesses in how they use the OpenSSL libraries.

-We recommend that only TLS 1.2 is used.
-Other versions such as TLS 1.0 and 1.1 are vulnerable to multiple attacks.
-TLS 1.0 should be disabled in your environment.
-TLS 1.1 may be used for broad client compatibility, however exercise caution when enabling this protocol.
+We recommend that a minimum of TLS 1.2 be used.
+Older versions such as TLS 1.0, 1.1, and all versions of SSL (TLS’s predecessor) are vulnerable to multiple publicly known attacks and therefore must not be used.
+TLS 1.2 may be used for broad client compatibility, however exercise caution when enabling this protocol.
 Only enable TLS version 1.1 if there is a mandatory compatibility requirement and you are aware of the risks involved.
-All versions of SSL, the predecessor to TLS, must not be used due to multiple public vulnerabilities.

 When you are using TLS 1.2 and control both the clients and